aws-samples/data-lake-as-code/README.md

 There are three primary branches for this repo.

-- [mainline]([https://github.com/aws-samples/data-lake-as-code/tree/mainline) - Allows you to use the Data Lake as Code architecture and constructs in your own enviornment.
+- **[mainline](https://github.com/aws-samples/data-lake-as-code/tree/mainline)** - You are here.
+Allows you to use the Data Lake as Code architecture and constructs in your own enviornment.
 It excludes the RODA data sets and 'baseline' stack documented in the blog.
-- [roda]([https://github.com/aws-samples/data-lake-as-code/tree/roda)- This branch tracks new AWS Registry of Open Data (RODA) data sets enrolled by the Data Lake as Code architecture.
+- **[roda](https://github.com/aws-samples/data-lake-as-code/tree/roda)** - This branch tracks new AWS Registry of Open Data (RODA) data sets enrolled by the Data Lake as Code architecture.
 More on this coming soon...
-- [blog]([https://github.com/aws-samples/data-lake-as-code/tree/roda) - This branch tracks the ['Data Lake as Code' blog post](https://aws.amazon.com/blogs/startups/a-data-lake-as-code-featuring-chembl-and-opentargets/)
+- **[blog](https://github.com/aws-samples/data-lake-as-code/tree/roda)** - This branch tracks the ['Data Lake as Code' blog post](https://aws.amazon.com/blogs/startups/a-data-lake-as-code-featuring-chembl-and-opentargets/)